The path to empowerment and freedom from the past lies

 level of healing and transformation that is important, and there is also

 an emotional level - which is separate from, but intimately interrelated with,

-One of the greatest blocks to communication is that some words are emotionally
+One of the greatest blocks to communication is that some words

-within us.
+emotional reaction within us.
 To use a trigger word in an argument

 - a word such as controlling or manipulative - can turn a discussion into

 a battle instantly.
 When someone flings a trigger word at us, or we

 at them, it is like we have just shot an arrow into them.
 It usually

 causes them to go on the defensive and start flinging some arrows back at

 us - or perhaps go into some other defensive mode, such as crying or walking

 Using trigger words blocks communication.
-And we usually use them
+And we usually

-at the time - or even later, depending on the level of our recovery.)
+admit it at the time - or even later, depending on the level of our recovery.)